Kevin Hart Posts Happy Family Photos Amid Cheating Scandal

 "I made a bad error in judgement and put myself in an environment where only bad things can happen and they did," he confessed.
 "And doing that I know that I am going to hurt the people closest to, whom I have talked to—my wife and my kids."

-Along with the Instagram, Hart wrote, "Sending so many apologies to my wife & kids.
+Along with the Instagram video, Hart wrote, "Sending so many apologies to my wife & kids.
 I gotta do better and I will.
 I'm not perfect and have never claimed to be ...I love you all."

 Hart was allegedly being extorted by someone who has a suggestive video of the comic and a woman who was not his wife, and that a person was demanding payment from Hart to not release the tapes.